TrueBlocks/trueblocks-core/docs/content/chifra/other.md

 The commands in the Other group provide useful miscellaneous features.

 - `chifra explore` provides a quick way to open the configured blockchain explorer,
-- `ethslurp` (an older tool) allows you call extract data from EtherScan.
+- `ethslurp` (an older tool) allows you call extract data from Etherscan.

 To the right is a list of commands in this group.
 Click on a command to see its full documentation.